 Setting goals makes every task more manageable.
 Have you ever had an assignment and didn’t know what to do with it?
 Did you know what the result should be?
 This was because you did not have a goal in mind.
 You did not have the chance to decide what tasks were required because you did not know where you were going with it.
 Setting goals is also a fantastic way to measure achievement.
 Many of these students strive to be perfect, but they learn from their failures.
 Making a mistake allows them to reset and adjust their goals.

 Successful students minimize the distractions around them.
 They choose study partners that keep on task, study in quiet spaces, and do not surf the web when they should be doing research.
 This can be one of the hardest parts of studying for younger students.
 If their parents require them to keep the computer in a shared space, quiet music with noise-canceling headphones can be helpful.
 This does not mean blast J. Cole’s latest album while dancing.
-The music should not command attention.
+The music should not command attention, make your home practical and functional.
 It should be used to keep you from listening to the television or surrounding conversations.

 This one seems like a no-brainer, but there is also a pattern here.
 Students who achieve more also study more and have focused study sessions.
 For example, if the student has a big biology test coming up, he or she does not wait until the night before to cram.
 Studying begins when the material starts in class.
 This way, any confusing concepts can be clarified ahead of time!
 These students also study one subject at the time.
 They may study 4 subjects in a day, but each item gets dedicated time.

 Productive students prioritize information and studying.
 If they have a major biology test, but math is covering a review chapter, they may still study math briefly, but the biology material gets more attention and time.
 They also prioritize studying over other tasks.
 Health, sleep, and exercise also take priority over socialization.
 High achieving students still want to socialize, but they know that getting the proper amount of rest is critical for memory.